VincentVanlaer/mesa-school-labs/content/tuesday/lab-3.md

 ```
 {{< /details >}}

+> [!NOTE]
+> No further changes are necessary for the `meridional_circulation` subroutine.
+The following text is a description of how this subroutine works and where copies of data are stored for Step 4.3.
+Feel free to skip to Task 9 to save time and use this section as reference for Tasks in Step 4.3.

 We also want to store a copy of `dmer_comp_dr` with the star object in memory.
 This can be done by passing this value over to an `xtraN_array`, where `N` is an integer 1 through 6.
 These six of these arrays are declared within `star_info` to hold double precision values and are guaranteed to have a length equal to `s% nz`.
 With this array, we then call a weighted smoothing subroutine to decrease the amount of noise and increase how pretty our end plots are.
 We will not be exploring how the weighted smoothing subroutine works in this lab, but feel free to explore it at a later time after the school, if interested.

 {{< details title="Fun fact" closed="true" >}}